RChak01/Senior-Design/README.md

-# Notes
+# Details
-The Encoder Simulink/M files are avaiable in /SYS. encoder_arduino_test*.slx are what need to be opened.Run the .m file for the Simulink.
+The Encoder Simulink/M files are avaiable in /SYS.

+encoder_arduino_test*.slx are what need to be opened.
+Run the .m file for the Simulink.